 Did you know?

-- Each location is carefully reviewed to make sure it only includes relevant and helpful content
+- Each location is reviewed to make sure it only includes relevant and helpful content

-- Every pinned location is a good place to shoot, even if it has a low rating.
+- Every pinned location is fine to stop at, even if it has a low rating.
 The rating system works like this:

-- = It’s worth visiting, especially if it’s the right time of day; may not be worth any extra effort to get there though
+- = Worth visiting, especially if it's the right time of day, but probably not worth any extra effort to get there

 - = Prepare to spend some time here as opportunities abound